 - Shoes are required to be worn in school. - Hats and sunglasses may be worn outside in the sun for an extended period of time for protection from the sun.
-A principal in collaboration with School Safety may institute stricter requirements at a high school experiencing safety-related issues. - No bandannas may be worn. - Dark glasses may not be worn inside buildings unless a documented health problem exists. - No gang related apparel or items are allowed (e.g., "wearing colors known to be affiliated with a particular gang, or wearing clothing with illustrations of known gang signs or symbols"). - Students may not wear clothing or accessories in school buildings or on school grounds that are: - o Hazardous, damaging, or presenting danger to school property or persons including but not limited to: extended belts (belts should fit proper length), choke chains, dog collars, wallet chains or any type of spiked apparel or jewelry; - o Depicting and/or promoting and/or endorsing illegal or violent activities, illegal drugs, tobacco, or alcohol; - o Vulgar, obscene, indecent, libelous, or degrading of others on the basis of race, color, religion, ancestry, national origin, sex, gender, sexual orientation or disability; and/or - o Distracting so as to interfere with the teaching or learning process such as extremely revealing garments including but not limited to short shorts, short skirts, short dresses (must cover buttocks while standing and sitting), tube tops, net tops, swimsuits, strapless tops, spaghetti strap tops, halter tops, muscle shirts, basketball shirts without an accompanying T-shirt, no tights or leggings to be worn as pants, garments with plunging necklines, transparent and see through garments, (midsections must be covered and undergarments shall be completely covered with outer clothing).
+A principal in collaboration with School Safety may institute stricter requirements at a high school experiencing safety-related issues. - No bandannas may be worn. - Dark glasses may not be worn inside buildings unless a documented health problem exists. - No gang related apparel or items are allowed. - Students may not wear clothing or accessories in school buildings or on school grounds that are: - Hazardous, damaging, or presenting danger to school property or persons including but not limited to: extended belts (belts should fit proper length), choke chains, dog collars, wallet chains or any type of spiked apparel or jewelry; - Depicting and/or promoting and/or endorsing illegal or violent activities illegal drugs, tobacco or alcohol;

+- Vulgar, obscene, indecent, libelous, or degrading of others on the basis of race, color, religion, ancestry, national origin, sex, gender, sexual orientation or disability; and/or - Distracting so as to interfere with the teaching or learning process such as extremely revealing garments including but not limited to short shorts, short skirts, short dresses (must cover buttocks while standing and sitting), tube tops, net tops, swimsuits, strapless tops, spaghetti strap tops, halter tops, muscle shirts, basketball shirts without an accompanying T-shirt, no tights or leggings to be worn as pants, garments with plunging necklines, transparent and see through garments, (midsections must be covered and undergarments shall be completely covered with outer clothing).

-Students who violate standards may be asked to do any of the following depending on circumstances:
+Students who violate TUSD's dress standards may be asked to do any of the following depending upon the specific circumstances: